derny/reuze/README.md

 <h2>Inline Styles</h2>

-<p>My ambitious goal of building a robust CSS3/HTML5 framework that does not rely on any Javascript means that in a handful of situations, it's necessary to utilize in-line styles that can dynamically set widths and margins of content using backend methods.</p>
+<p>My ambitious goal of building a robust CSS3/HTML5 framework that does not rely on any Javascript means that in a handful of situations, it's necessary to utilize in-line styles that can dynamically set widths and margins of content using values injected from the backend.</p>
 <p>An example of this is forcing the footer of an article to align itself to the text block above, when a featured image is in the default position (left-aligned).
 The amount of margin required is calculated by taking the width of the image + 15px.</p>

 <pre><code>&lt;footer style="margin-left:90px;"&gt; /* Image is 75x75 px */